-Sponsored programs funded by external awards are usually performed exclusively by the University’s own faculty, staff and students.
-Occasionally, however, a significant portion of the required work may need to be provided outside the University by a third party.
+Sponsored projects funded by external awards are usually performed exclusively by the University’s own faculty, staff and students.
+Periodically, however, a significant portion of the required work may need to be provided outside the University by a third party.
 The third party is responsible for a discrete portion of the project, providing the leadership and direction of a responsible investigator and the resources necessary to conduct that portion of the work.
 Costs associated with this work may include personnel costs, supplies, equipment, travel, facilities and administrative (F&A) costs, and other direct costs as may be allowed by the sponsor.
 Such an arrangement is carried out through the issuance of a subaward agreement.

-Differentiating types of relationships: Contractor/Vendor vs Subrecipient
+Differentiating Types of Relationships: Contractor/Vendor vs Subrecipient

 Pre-Award/Proposal Development: Inclusion of Subaward in Proposal

-The prospective subrecipient submits required documents (including but not limited to a signed Commitment Form, budget, budget justification and statement of work) to the Principal Investigator (PI).
+The prospective subrecipient submits required documents (including but not limited to a signed Commitment Form (PDF), budget, budget justification and statement of work) to the Principal Investigator (PI).
 The PI reviews these documents and approves the subrecipient to be included in the proposal.
-The Fair and Reasonable Cost Analysis Form is available to assist the PI in assessing the subrecipient’s costs when conducting their review.
+The Fair and Reasonable Cost Analysis Form (DOC) is available to assist the PI in assessing the subrecipient’s costs when conducting their review.
 The PI through their department’s administrative staff includes subaward details in the proposal that is submitted to Sponsored Projects Administration (SPA).

 In instances where a need for a subaward is determined after the award is made, the new subaward must typically be approved by the sponsor before the subaward process explained above can begin.

 Any revised subaward documentation from the potential subrecipient must be forwarded to SPA for review and, if necessary, submission to the sponsor.

 Subaward Roles and Responsibilities should be used as a reference tool for guidance through the entire subaward process.